Jay McDonagh: Bologna Phoenix

-McDonagh played for the Bologna Phoenix in Italy during the 1997 season.
-The Phoenix advanced to the Italian Super Bowl while McDonagh was voted as league and team MVP.
+McDonagh played for the Bologna Phoenix in the Italian Football League during the 1997 season.
+The Phoenix advanced to the Italian Super Bowl, while McDonagh was voted as league and team MVP.

 Green Bay Bombers

 McDonagh played for the Green Bay Bombers of the Professional Indoor Football League in 1998.
 He was named Offensive Player of the Year and an All-Star after throwing for 56 touchdowns.

 Buffalo Destroyers

 McDonagh was a backup quarterback for the Buffalo Destroyers in 1999.
 He was briefly traded the Carolina Cobras in March 2000 but the transaction was voided.

 Madison Mad Dogs

 McDonagh played for the Madison Mad Dogs of the Indoor Football League in 2000.
 He earned All-League honors while helping his team to an 11–6 record.
 In defeat of the Billings Thunderbolts, he completed 18 of 37 passes for 172 yards and 5 touchdowns.
 In a victory against the Minnesota Purple Rage, McDonagh completed 15 of 23 passes for 4 touchdowns and 199 yards.